 - Spacing: 18″ – 24″ is best if you have a long growing season that is not too hot (northern climates) I planted mine about 14″ apart since I doubt this spring batch will give me many sprouts.
 In the fall, I will space them wider, since I can over winter them in NC.

 - Harvesting: The sprouts form at the axil or leaf joint. (you can see how the grow in the first photo above.)
 They look like tiny cabbages.
 They mature from the bottom upwards, so you should start harvesting when the lower sprouts start to get to the size of large marbles.
 Also trim the bottom leaves as the plant grows.
 Be sure to leave several leaves at the top though.
 Doing this will tell the plant to put its energy into making sprouts rather than making big leaves.
 The leaves are edible and lovely sauteed with garlic and spices.
 At the end of the season, or before it gets too hot, you can cut the top leaves off, and it will speed up the development of the remaining sprouts.

 - (Recipe to use the removed leaves): Sauteed Brussel Sprout Leaves

-- Storage: Brussel sprouts will keep 2-3 days in the refrigerator.
+- Storage: Brussels sprouts will keep 2-3 days in the refrigerator.
 After this they will begin losing flavor.
 For long term storage, blanch for a few minutes in boiling water and plunge into ice water.
 Freeze on cookie sheets and then transfer to freezer bags.

-This photo is a picture of brussel sprouts which were harvested by my sister Judy, in Maine, in October.
+This photo is a picture of brussels sprouts which were harvested by my sister Judy, in Maine, in October.
 I drooled when I saw them.
 I can never get mine to this stage.
 I do have hope for some that overwintered for me this year.
 I planted them in late summer as seedlings.
 They produced mainly leaves but I am going to start trimming them from the bottom to see if I can get them to sprout early this spring.
 If they do they should be wonderful, since they went through the whole winter and several frosts.